capac/Compact-Awesome-CV/README.md

 ### Cover Letter

-You can see PDF preview of the compact cover letter layout (without sections) [here](https://github.com/capac/Compact-Awesome-CV/blob/main/examples/coverletter.pdf).
+You can see a PDF preview of the compact cover letter layout (without sections) [here](https://github.com/capac/Compact-Awesome-CV/blob/main/examples/coverletter.pdf).

 | Without Sections | With Sections |
 |:---:|:---:|